 When you’re injured in a slip and fall accident, no matter how severe the damage is, you deserve proper compensation for the harm done.
 Sadly, what you deserve isn’t always what you get.
 Insurance companies are very good at confusing the issues and falsely denying claims.
 However, we’ve got your back!

 Don’t allow a slip and fall injury to drag you down, especially when we’re here to help you stand and stay on your feet.
 A slip and fall injury has the potential to cause you severe physical and financial harm.
 Don’t let it!
-Call us today for a free consultation and see how our personal injury lawyers may be able to help you.\\
+Contact us online or call us directly 866.299.0558 for a free consultation and see how our personal injury lawyers may be able to help you.

 At Jones Wilson,